fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-Again, this is a naïve implementation that suffers from the N+1 queries problem.
-We will improve on the current approach in the upcoming follow up to this post which will focus on the dataloader pattern implementations for our server.
+Again, this is a naïve implementation that suffers from the N+1 queries problem, but we will improve on it in another post in this series.

 ### bookResolver.Authors implementation

-The `Authors` method of the `bookResolver` represents a very similar problem to the previous resolver we have implemented.
-Previously we were looking up a list of books for a given author, in this case we have to look up authors for a given book.
-Again, we will need a new query so add the following to the `queries.sql` file:
+The `Authors` method of the `bookResolver` represents a very similar challenge to the previous resolver we have implemented.
+Here's the query you will need to fetch authors using a book's `ID`:

 ```sql
 -- name: ListAuthorsByBookID :many